vitodibari/poliba-deep_learning-notes/Deep-Learning-Notes.md

 > https://youtu.be/Sw9r8CL98N0

 GANs are typically used to generate realistic images.
-However, it is very difficult to create a generative model

 ## Generative models
 Given a N dimensional space, is very difficult to find a distribution of data (vectors) where each sample returns an example of (e.g.) a dog.
 The same can be said for other targets.
 This problem can be generally and mathematically described as generating a random variable w.r.t. a specific probability distribution.